Seedmanc/Tumblr-image-sorter/README.md

 * Implement traversal of reblog tree back to the origin in search for tags if no tags were found initially.

-Should help with reblogs without any tags.
+Should help with lazy rebloggers never properly tagging anything.

 * Add support for infinite scroll